SATAY-LL/LaanLab-SATAY-DataAnalysis/README.md

 ## Matlab codes for transposon mapping
 Currently the following Matlab codes and data files are present:

 1. tn_and_reads_per_gene.m: This inputs a .bam file and outputs the number of transposons and reads per gene.
-The output of this code can be used for python notebook 1.
 2. names.mat: Matlab data file with all genes names.
 This file is required for running the matlab code 1.
 3. yeastGFF.mat: Matlab data file with information about the genes.
 This file is required for running the matlab code 1.